Are you planning to visit Mont Saint-Michel and want to know what makes it such an interesting place?

-It’s famous for its 11th century Romanesque Abbey Church perched atop the Mont, along with monastery buildings, cloisters, and a refectory that were added during the following 2 centuries.
+Mont Saint-Michel is famous for its 11th century Romanesque Abbey Church perched atop the Mont, along with monastery buildings, cloisters, and a refectory that were added during the following 2 centuries.

-When you see Mont-Saint Michel in the distance for the first time, it can, at once, stir up feelings of awe and thoughts of,
+When you see Mont Saint-Michel in the distance for the first time, it can, at once, stir up feelings of awe and thoughts of,

 It appears St. Aubert didn’t take the request too seriously until St. Michel returned a second time and burned a hole in St. Aubert’s skull with his finger.
 Yikes!
-That lit a metaphorical fire under St. Aubert!
+Well, that lit a metaphorical fire under St. Aubert!

-It began when Richard II hired an Italian architect, who designed the abbey with the 4 way crossing (typically near the altar, where the main aisle ends) to be at the top of the Mont, instead!
+It began when Richard II hired an Italian architect, who designed the abbey with the 4-way crossing, typically near the altar, where the main aisle ends, to be at the top of the Mont, instead!

 Did you know?
 Mont Saint-Michel was the inspiration for the design of Minas Tirith in the Lord of the Rings: Return of the King.

-The Bayeaux Tapestries, which tell the story of the Norman conquest in 1066, shows 2 Norman knights being rescued from the quicksand surrounding Mont Saint-Michel.
+The Bayeaux Tapestries, which tell the story of the Norman conquest in 1066, show 2 Norman knights being rescued from the quicksand surrounding Mont Saint-Michel.
 During the Hundreds Years War, the English failed at multiple attempts to conquer the Mont.

-The Mont’s fortifications were used in reverse during the French Revolution, when Mont St-Michel was transformed into a prison.
+The Mont’s fortifications were used in reverse during the French Revolution when Mont St-Michel was transformed into a prison.
 There was no escaping for the political and clerical dissidents being held!
-At the end of the 19th century, the Abbey had to be restored and was declared a historical landmark.
+At the end of the 19th century, the Abbey had to be restored and was finally declared a historical landmark.

 In the 15th and 16th centuries, a medieval city gradually formed along the southeastern side of the rock, appearing to just barely cling to the lower outcroppings of the island.
-Today, visitors still enter in through the walled city gates and pass under the portcullis.
+Today, visitors still enter through the walled city gates and pass under the portcullis.

 Did you know?
-La Mere Poulard is well-known restaurant in the walled city, founded by Annette Poulard around 1879.
-Its claim to fame are gigantic omelettes, which are made in copper bowls and cooked over an open fire.
+La Mere Poulard is a well-known restaurant in the walled city, founded by Annette Poulard around 1879.
+Its claim to fame is the gigantic omelets that are made in copper bowls and cooked over an open fire.

 Truth be told, though, this restaurant is overpriced, with declining food reviews.
 You’re better off eating elsewhere.
 If you do decide to visit La Mere Poulard, be sure to make reservations.
-It books well in-advance.
+It books well in advance.

 Today, just 50 people live on Mont Saint-Michel, including a small population of monks and nuns.
 The shops no longer house candle makers, apothecaries, and vendors selling cooked meats.
 Instead, they’re filled with souvenir bric-a-brac for the daily tourist visitors.